All-Russian Scientific Research Institute of Experimental Physics: History

 Since February 1992, it is called the - Russian Federal Nuclear Center - All-Russian Scientific Research Institute of Experimental Physics (RFNC-VNIIEF).
 It is a federal state unitary enterprise of the nuclear weapons complex of the State Atomic Energy Corporation Rosatom (SC Rosatom).

 Supercomputer

 On March 9, 2011, a supercomputer was officially put into operation at RFNC-VNIIEF - the most powerful supercomputer at that time in Russia.

+On 9 February 2018, Interfax reported that several employees of the All-Russian Research Institute of Experimental Physics (RFNC-VNIIEF) were detained because they had used the power of the greater than 1 petaflops supercomputer to mine cryptocurrencies on 8 February 2018.

-By 2018-2020, it is planned to increase the capacity of the supercomputer to 1 exaflop.
+By 2018-2020, it was planned to increase the capacity of the supercomputer to 1 exaflop.

+Nyonoksa radiation accident on 8 August 2019 and the deaths of five employees of RFNC-VNIIEF

+Among the many research and developments the RFNC-VNIIEF has supported included the development of the "isotope power source for a liquid-fuelled rocket engine" which caused a failed test on 8 August 2019 producing the Nyonoksa radiation accident involving a 9M730 Burevestnik at the Nyonoksa navy test range and resulted in the deaths of five employees of RFNC-VNIIEF: Alexey Vyushin, Evgeny Korataev, Vyacheslav Lipshev, Sergey Pichugin and Vladislav Yanovsky, according to a 15 August 2019 Izvestia article.